 American International Group, Inc., also known as AIG, is an American multinational finance and insurance corporation with operations in more than 80 countries and jurisdictions.
 As of January 1, 2019, AIG companies employed 49,600 people.
 The company operates through three core businesses: General Insurance, Life & Retirement, and a standalone technology-enabled subsidiary.
 General Insurance includes Commercial, Personal Insurance, U.S. and International field operations.
 Life & Retirement includes Group Retirement, Individual Retirement, Life, and Institutional Markets.

-AIG is proud sponsor of AIG Women’s Open and of New Zealand Rugby.
+AIG is a sponsor of AIG Women’s Open and of New Zealand Rugby.

 During the financial crisis of 2008, the Federal Reserve bailed the company out for $180 billion and assumed control, with the Financial Crisis Inquiry Commission correlating AIG's failure with the mass sales of unhedged insurance.
 AIG repaid $205 billion to the United States government in 2012.